DanielFerrariR/tr-exporter/README.md

 ## Features

 - Download transactions
+- Convert Downloaded Transactions for (please request support for unsupported trackers):
-- Download transactions and convert them to Snowball Analytics CSV (currently the only supported tracker)
+  - Snowball Analytics
 - Connect to WebSocket (interact via prompt)
   - Known supported commands:
     - Transactions: {"type": "timelineTransactions", after: '...' } // list of transactions with optional 'after' option to get the next list of transactions (after needs the hash from the previous call)